josehu07/jepsen.demo/README.md

 Fill the following hostname files:

-- `host-ctrl`: the control node hostname
+- `hosts/host-ctrl`: the control node hostname
-- `hosts-db`: one database node hostname per line
+- `hosts/hosts-db`: one database node hostname per line

 Sync repo content with all hosts: